RIGPA'S STUPA PROJECT

 TIMELINE AND COSTS

-The costs of production of the Lerab Ling stupa, as we are aware of at this moment (March 2023), will be around 290,000€ and we can order the stupa as soon as we have the money for the down-payment which will be around 96,000€.
-At this moment we do not have a complete overview of the costs of transport and assembling but we hope to update this page as soon as we know more.
+The total costs of production, as we are aware of at this moment, will be around 550,000€.
+We do not have a complete overview of the costs of transport to Lerab Ling and assembling yet but we will update this page as soon as we know more.

 THE PRACTICE OF MAKING TSA-TSAS AND ZUNG

-Meanwhile in Lerab Ling the Monastic and lay-community, integration retreatants as well as volunteers are working on the zung (sacred mantras), tsa-tsas, gathering of relics, scriptures and carving the chokshying (central pillar or axis of the stupa) etc. that will go into the different stupas.
+Zung prep STUPA 2022Meanwhile in Lerab Ling the Monastic and lay-community, integration retreatants as well as volunteers are working on the zung (sacred mantras), tsa-tsas, gathering of relics, scriptures and carving the chokshying (central pillar or axis of the stupa) etc. that will go into the different stupas.

 To guarantee the high quality and keep the costs as low as possible, the Stupa project team decided that all tsa-tsas and zung would be made centrally in Lerab Ling and sent it to all countries who will have a stupa.